 When we speak about vendor and third-party risk management, we often think about managing risks after a vendor has been selected.
 The reality is that risks exist from the moment a business need is identified.
 Organizations nowadays rely more and more on third parties (think of the small business that uses Quick Books Online for their accounting needs… to the billion-dollar health system that relies on an outsourced IT provider to manage all of its technology).
 When the need arises to hire a new vendor, you need to be aware of the various procurement risks that exist.

-Here are a few types of risks that you may encounter during a procurement, as well as suggestions on how to address each of them:
+Here are a few types of procurement risks that you may encounter, as well as suggestions on how to address each of them:

 “We need a new software solution.”
 “We need to hire a vendor to help us.”
 These comments might sound familiar to you if you are involved in your organization’s procurement management process.
 Employees tend to have an easy time identifying when a third party may need to be hired to help solve a particular problem, but defining the exact requirements that vendors need to meet proves to be a much more challenging task.
 When you don’t explain exactly what it is that your organization needs, you increase the risk of:

 - Under/over estimating the cost of the solution you are looking for

 - Receiving proposals from vendors that wildly vary in scope and price (likely because the vendors didn’t truly understand your organization’s requirements)